charlielobster/CUDA_NekRS/README.md

 ### 5. (Optional) Install gdrcopy

 This tool facilitates shared memory between the GPU and the CPU.
-If installed, OMPI and UCX should be aware of it.
+If installed, OMPI and UCX should be made aware of it.

     cd repos/gdrcopy
     make prefix=$GDRCOPY_HOME all install